[lwptoc]

 Accountant

-Even if you own just one buy-to-let property, this has to be treated as a property business.
-You are required to declare your income and expenditure on your tax return, and so you may have to hire the services of an accountant to prepare your accounts for you.
+Even if you own just one buy-to-let property, it has to be treated as a property business.
+You are required to declare your income and expenditures on your tax return, so you may have to hire an accountant to prepare your accounts for you.

 Solicitor